fabioaco/fabioaco.github.io/index.md

 My main task is to support and collaborate the field development plan of LLA34, which is currently the main assets of GPK.
 It is located in *Casanare - Colombia*, geologically wise it lays in the Llanos Basin.

+---
 #### Responsabilities
+- Use geophysical tools to characterise the reservoirs under development and support the 3D geomeodelling
 - Define well location for development, injectors, infill and delineation wells
-- Use geophysical tools to characterise the reservoirs and support the 3D geomeodelling
 - Collaborate in the geological evaluation of the new findings which came up after a new well has been drilled

 <img style="float: right;" src="https://avatars.githubusercontent.com/u/21201884?v=4" width="125" height="125">
+---
 # link

 My favorite search engine is [Duck Duck Go](https://duckduckgo.com).

 # LinkedIn page